Arvato-Systems/t9t/docs/MCP-gateway.md

 The `t9t-gateway-mcp` is a standalone module designed as a JAX-RS/Jetty-based application.
 It leverages the MCP Java SDK to facilitate communication between external tools and the t9t backend, supporting dynamic tool and prompt registration as specified by the MCP protocol.

+For a complete list of available MCP tools, see the [MCP Tools Reference](./MCP-tools.md).

 ### ✨ Key Features

 - **🏗️ Standalone Gateway Module:** The gateway operates independently, allowing flexible deployment and configuration.